robertaicenogle/R_Markdown/README.md

 # R_Markdown
+Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.

+# Purpose
 Learning about Markdown in R. Using Markdown to create professional quality papers.

-# Purpose

 # Definitions